 High heels feel unstable when dancing West Coast Swing, so most westies wear low chunky heels or flats.

 The best place to buy dance shoes is at large weekend events where you can try on dozens of styles.
 If you just want something to get started, we recommend the old “classic” style TOMS.
 TOMS are great dance shoes because they’re lightweight, spin great, and only cost $50.
 You can find them at Journeys in the University Mall.
 Once you know your size you can also order online.
 If you have a choice go for lightweight materials.
+Closer to home, you can find all sorts of dance shoes and apparel at Lines Vermont in South Burlington.

 Am I ready for the Intermediate/Advanced classes?